msgarbossa/esp32-doorbell/README.md

 ## Assembly

 The inside is a bit ugly.
-I was considering 3D printing a 2-gang electrical box cover to hold everything, but I'd have some paint to touch up and I just started learning FreeCAD and wanted to start small.
+I gutted the box with a dremel tool and a cutoff wheel.
+I removed the old transformer from the wall and replaced it with a standard receptable.
+The small USB adapter has the port on the side, allowing the existing doorbell cover to fit over all of the parts.
+I was considering 3D printing a 2-gang electrical box cover to completely replace the old doorbell case, but I'd have some paint to touch up and I just started learning FreeCAD and wanted to start small.

 ![project photo](img/esp32-doorbell-internal.jpg)